-- 1. The Incline Village Commercial Regulatory Zone includes the following special designations as defined in TRPA Code of Ordinances Section 11.6.3, Special Designations: - a.
-Preferred Affordable Housing Area - b.
-Scenic Restoration Area - 2.
-Parking areas should be developed taking access from local streets such as Alder Avenue and Incline Way.
+- (a) The Incline Village Commercial Regulatory Zone includes the following special designations as defined in TRPA Code of Ordinances Section 11.6.3, Special Designations: - (1) Preferred Affordable Housing Area - (2) Scenic Restoration Area - (b) Parking areas should be developed taking access from local streets such as Alder Avenue and Incline Way. - (c) Single family dwellings shall only be allowed in the Incline Village Commercial regulatory zone when they are part of a mixed-use development or when they are affordable housing units.